 Forgiving your brother >> As God has forgiven you –

 Forgiveness is easy to discuss but not so easy to perform.
-We say,
+We have all heard it

-they have become.
-If we want to reach them with the gospel, we must forgive
+become, but if we want to be free from them or reach them with the gospel, we must forgive

 (123d) Thy kingdom come